Sperner systems with restricted differences: Acknowledgments

 The research of the first author is supported by the Institute for Basic Science (IBS-R029-C4).
-The research of the second author is supported by a doctoral fellowship from the University of British Columbia.
 The second author thanks Gabriel Currier, Greg Martin, and Joshua Zahl for helpful discussions.
+The authors are also grateful to anonymous referees for their valuable comments and suggestions.
+The authors thank G\'abor Heged\H{u}s for pointing out an inaccuracy of the second part of Proposition~\ref{prop:Hamming} in the published version.